ucsb-cs16/f19/index.md

 ## {{site.course}} {{site.quarter}}

-All announcements will be posted on Piazza.
-Sign up [using this link](https://piazza.com/configure-classes/fall2019/cs16f19mirza).
+All announcements will be posted on Piazza [at this link](https://piazza.com/configure-classes/fall2019/cs16f19mirza).

 {% include collapse-button.html label="Information" id="info-list" %}